weisisheng/dbos-httpapi-postmark-v202407/README.md

 This is a toy [DBOS app](https://docs.dbos.dev/) example focusing on remote deployment to DBOS Cloud (their hosted solution with a generous free tier for devs).

-The repo sets up two simple HTTP API endpoints that: 1) send an email using Postmark ESP when you hit `/sendemail/:friend/:content` endpoint and 2) inserts a record into a postgres d'base instance and retrieves the records when you visit the `/emails` endpoint.
+The repo sets up two simple HTTP API endpoints that: 1) sends an email using Postmark ESP when you hit `/sendemail/:friend/:content` endpoint and 2) inserts a record into a postgres d'base instance and retrieves the records when you visit the `/emails` endpoint.

 ## Prerequisites